Jin (Korean state)

-The state of Jin (/ko/) was a confederacy of statelets which occupied some portion of the southern Korean peninsula from the 4th to 2nd centuries BC, bordering the Korean Kingdom of Gojoseon to the north.
+The state of Jin was a confederacy of statelets which occupied some portion of the southern Korean peninsula from the 4th to 2nd centuries BCE, bordering the Korean Kingdom of Old Chosŏn (Gojoseon) to the north.
 Its capital was somewhere south of the Han River.
 It preceded the Samhan confederacies, each of which claimed to be the successor of the Jin state.

 Name

 "Jin" is the Revised Romanization of Korean 진, originally written 辰 in Korean Chinese characters (hanja).
 This character's Old Chinese pronunciation has been reconstructed as //*[d]ər// and originally referred to the 5th earthly branch of the Chinese and Korean zodiacs, a division of the orbit of Jupiter identified with the dragon.
 This was associated with a bearing of 120° (between ESE and SE) but also with the two-hour period between 7 and 9 am, leading it to be associated with dawn and the direction east.